AspenJames/js-ttt-with-rails-api/README.md

 Clicking this button should clear the game board and start _a completely new game_.
 If we click `button#save`, then `button#clear`, and then `button#save` again, _two_ games should have been persisted to the database.

 ## Conjunction junction, what's your function?
-For the actual TTT functionality, the test suite is pretty opinionated.
-We've given you a lot of the structure, and the tests force you down a pretty specific path as far as which functions you need to define and what they should do:
+For the actual TTT functionality, there is no test suite provided.
+We've given you a lot of the structure, and the "TODO" comments should guide you in the right direction for getting the game to work.
 - `player()`
   + Returns the token of the player whose turn it is, `'X'` when the `turn` variable is even and `'O'` when it is odd.
 - `updateState()`